IoTKETI/nCube-Rosemary/README.md

 Eclipse Mosquitto™ is an open source (EPL/EDL licensed) message broker that implements the MQTT protocol versions 3.1 and 3.1.1.
 MQTT provides a lightweight method of carrying out messaging using a publish/subscribe model.
 This makes it suitable for "Internet of Things" messaging such as with low power sensors or mobile devices such as phones, embedded computers or microcontrollers like the Arduino.

 - [nCube-Rosemary](https://github.com/IoTKETI/nCube-Rosemary/archive/master.zip)<br/>
-nCube-Rosemary is application base the node.js javascript.
-So we don't need to compile and install it before using.
+&Cube-Rosemary source codes are written in javascript.
+So they don't need any compilation or installation before running.

 ## Configuration
 - Import SQL script<br/>
-When installation of MySQL Server finish.
-It also needs DB Schema for storing oneM2M resource in nCube-Rosemary.
-You can find this file in the nCube-Rosemary's source directory as below.
+After installation of MySQL server, you need the DB Schema for storing oneM2M resources in &Cube-Rosemary.
+You can find this file in the foloowing &Cube-Rosemary source directory.
 ```
 [nCube-Rosemary home]/mobius/mobiusdb.sql
 ```
-- Run Mosquitto MQTT Broker<br/>
+- Run Mosquitto MQTT broker<br/>
 ```
 mosquitto -v
 ```
-- Open the nCube-Rosemary source home directory.
+- Open the &Cube-Rosemary source home directory
-- Install dependency libraries with command like below.
+- Install dependent libraries as below
 ```
 npm install
 ```
-- Modify configuration file "conf_mn.json"
+- Modify the configuration file "conf_mn.json" per your setting
 ```
 {
   "parent": {